mttrs/heroku-docker-flex-gateway-example/README.md

 ## Manual deployment

-You will need to create a Heroku account and install the Heroku CLI, eg.
+Add a Flex Gateway in https://anypoint.mulesoft.com/cloudhub/#/console/home/gateways/create and create the `registration.yaml`.
-`$ brew install heroku`.
+Clone this repository to your local and set up a Heroku app:
 ```
 $ git clone git@github.com:mttrs/heroku-docker-flex-gateway-example.git
 $ cd heroku-docker-flex-gateway-example